How to Manage Bereavement in the Workplace

 Employee health following a bereavement

-A grievance can have a serious impact on mental health and your employee may suffer with depression as a result of losing a loved one.
-You’ll need to consider what support you can offer them if this happens and look at what steps you can take to help care for your employee’s health and to keep them from having to be away from work with a long term illness.
+A bereavement can have a serious impact on both mental and physical wellbeing, and your employee may suffer with mental health issues as a result of losing a loved one.
+You will need to consider what support you can offer them if this happens.
+Look at what steps you can take to both help care for your employee’s health, and to keep them from having to be away from work with a long term illness.

-You might want to look into providing counselling for your staff members following a bereavement.
-Offering your staff formal counselling will show them that they’re valued as more than just an employee in your business, and will provide useful coping techniques to aid their return to health.
-It’s unlikely that they’ll ever reach a point where they don’t miss their loved one, but counselling can help them reach a point where they can start to function normally and manage their grief in a healthy way.
-Research what organisations in your local area can provide grief counselling so that you’ll be able to refer your employees to them should the need arise.
+You might want to look in to providing counselling for your staff members following a bereavement.
+Offering your staff formal counselling will show them that they are valued as more than just an employee in your business, and will provide useful coping techniques to aid their return to health.
+It is unlikely that they will ever reach a point where they do not miss their loved one, but counselling can help them reach a point where they can start to function normally and manage their grief in a healthy way.
+Research what organisations in your local area can provide grief counselling so that you will be able to refer your employees to them should the need arise.

 For more guidance on managing sickness in the workplace, check out this article.

-You’re employee might not consider it initially, but once the period of shock has lessened, they might start to panic about how their absence will impact on their pay, especially if they’re responsible for covering funeral costs.
+Your employee might not consider it initially, but once the period of shock has lessened, they might start to panic about how their absence will impact on their pay, especially if they are responsible for covering funeral costs.
 Legally, you do not have to give your employee compassionate pay, you only have to allow them time off and retain their job while they are away.
 However, many employers include in their contracts details of compassionate pay for their staff.

-How much you choose to give is entirely up to you, but it’s important that you’re consistent will all members of staff.
+How much you choose to give is entirely up to you, but it is important that you are consistent will all members of staff.
 Once your employee has had some time to comprehend their loss, let them know what payment they can expect from you financially and for how long this will be the case.

-If your employee does suffer from depression or another mental health illness as a result of their loss and has to take additional time off for sickness, you’ll need to pay them the national minimum wage for sickness.
-They’ll be entitled to £89.35 per week in Statutory Sick Pay for up to 28 weeks while they recover.
+If your employee does suffer from depression or another mental health illness as a result of their loss and has to take additional time off for sickness, you will need to pay them the national minimum wage for sickness.
+They will be entitled to £89.35 per week in Statutory Sick Pay for up to 28 weeks while they recover.